uviclibraries/genai-notebooklm/1-nblm-notebook.md

 > **Mini reflection:**
 > Write down 2–3 claims from the summary that you want to double-check later.
 You’ll use these when we talk about verification.

----
+{: .step}

-## Step 3 – Use Notebook Guide: Reports & Study Guides
+Step 3 – Use Notebook Guide: Reports & Study Guides
+{: .label .label-step}

 Now we use the **Notebook Guide / Studio** panel to generate more structured outputs.